 Birders should watch their fall flocks carefully and adjust food supplies as necessary to meet their birds' needs.
 Migrating hummingbirds may mob nectar feeders in early fall, for example, but later in the season, nectar will only be a minor part of their backyard buffet.

 There is more to feeding fall birds than just providing the right foods.
 By keeping the backyard safe and meeting birds' other needs, a fall flock will be healthy, active, and diverse.
 Periodically check feeders for damage, particularly after heavy summer use and repair them so they are safe for autumn birds.
 Keep feeders clean and filled, even in poor autumn weather, to prevent the spread of diseases among migratory flocks.

-- Choose fall plants that offer evergreen cover and lasting berries, nuts, or fruits for fall and winter food.
+- Choose fall plants that offer evergreen cover.
+Select ones that have lasting berries, nuts, or fruits for fall and winter food.

-- Keep bird baths filled with fresh, clean water, and add a heater to the bath or a de-icing basin in the late fall to guard against early freezes.
+- Keep birdbaths filled with fresh, clean water.
+Add a heater to the bath or a de-icing basin in the late fall to guard against early freezes.

-- Allow leaf litter to build up under trees and shrubbery to attract birds with shelter, insects, fallen seeds, and other foods.
+- Allow leaf litter to build up under trees.
+This can attract birds with shelter, insects, fallen seeds, and other foods.

-- Squirrel-proof bird feeders with different tactics to prevent autumn foraging squirrels from depleting birds' food supplies.
+- Squirrel-proof bird feeders.
+Use different tactics to prevent autumn foraging squirrels from depleting birds' food supplies.